 California regulators question utility’s safety commitment

-SAN FRANCISCO (AP) — California regulators are ordering the Pacific Gas & Electric Co. utility to improve its “safety culture” after questioning the safety qualifications of top executives.
+SAN FRANCISCO (AP) — California regulators on Thursday ordered the Pacific Gas & Electric Co. utility to improve its “safety culture” after questioning the safety qualifications of top executives.

-The California Public Utilities Commission on Thursday ordered the company to implement 60 recommendations from an independent consultant hired to examine Pacific Gas & Electric’s safety practices.
+The California Public Utilities Commission gave the San Francisco-based company until July 1 to implement 60 recommendations from an independent consultant hired to examine Pacific Gas & Electric’s safety practices.

 The agency ordered the audit after a PG&E pipeline exploded in 2010, killing eight people and destroying 38 homes in a San Francisco suburb.

-The utility says it is committed to implementing the recommendations.
+The utility said Thursday it has already adopted many of the recommendations and is committed to implementing the others.

 “We believe we have made significant progress, but we also recognize there’s always more work to do to achieve our mission to provide safe, reliable, affordable and clean energy,” spokeswoman Jennifer Robison said.

 The order adds to the utility’s mounting woes.
 State investigators blame PG&E’s equipment for starting 17 wildfires last year and it faces $15 billion in damages and cleanup costs and faces numerous related lawsuits.
 Investigators are still determining the cause of several other 2017 Northern California wildfires that could increase the company’s liabilities if it’s held responsible for those blazes.

 Meanwhile, PG&E could face billions more in damages if investigators determine its equipment started the state’s most destructive wildfire that destroyed Paradise.
 PG&E told the PUC that a transmission line experienced problems near the origin of the fire at about the same time the blaze started.